tjvantoll/articles/launching-emulators/article.md

 # How to Launch Android Emulators and iOS Simulators From the Command Line

-I use the iOS Simulator and Android AVDs (Android Virtual Devices) heavily, and I was getting frustrated needing to manually launch the two from Xcode and Android Studio, respectively.
+I use the iOS Simulator and AVDs (Android Virtual Devices) heavily, and I was getting frustrated needing to manually launch the two from Xcode and Android Studio, respectively.

 So I spent a little time setting up commands that let me launch these tools from my terminal.
-I named them  `ios-simulator` and `android-emulator`, and here’s what those look like in action.
+I named them  `ios-simulator` and `android-emulator`, and here’s what they look like in action.

 ![](ios-sim-workflow.gif)
 ![](android-avd-workflow.gif)